blairg/react-autocomplete-string/README.md

 * values - An array of string elements.
 * search - An enum for the type of search being either 'startswith' (The beginning of the string) or 'anywhere' (Anywhere within the string).
 * minimumkeystrokes - The number (Integer) of key strokes before the results are rendered.
+* placeholder - Placeholder text for the search box.

 A typical usage of the component is found below.
 The example below assumes an element such as a div with the id of 'react-autocomplete'.